poenneby/kodokojo-ui/README.md

 Build production version of the project, put static/ content into /delivery/kodokojo-ui-<version>.tar.gz

-Thanks to all Open source project which made possible to done such project!
+Thanks to all Open source project which made such project possible!